mateuszwtulich/studyProjects/ObjectOrientedProgramming(C++)/README.txt

-Projects made in C++ on "Object Oriented Programming" course.
+Projects made in C++ on "Advanced Object Oriented Programming" course.